SL Sebiu Labs

 Remote Monitoring

-Give directors, producers, or clients a browser link to watch OMT camera feeds from anywhere.
+Give directors, producers, or clients a browser link to watch camera feeds from anywhere.
 No software to install — just open the link on a phone, tablet, or laptop.
-Combine with Cloudflare Tunnel for secure access over the internet with zero port forwarding.
+Combine with Cloudflare Tunnel for secure access over the internet.

 Multi-Site Event Production

 Stream venue feeds to a remote production hub or overflow rooms.
 Sub-200ms latency means talkback and live switching stay in sync.
-Run multiple channels on a single gateway — one per camera or source.
+Run multiple channels on a single gateway.

 House of Worship & Corporate AV